Last Updated on August 15, 2022 by Alexander Burgemeester

 What Are the Symptoms of Golden Child Syndrome?

 As the golden child grows, they often present as highly perfectionistic, well-behaved, and mature.
-To the outside world, they appear to be “perfect,” and other family or friends may praise the parents accordingly.
+They appear to be “perfect” to the outside world, and other family or friends may praise the parents accordingly.

 Some other signs of golden child syndrome include: